aditmer/Event-Driven-Indexing-For-Cognitive-Search/README.md

 + In Cosmos DB, a "Wikipedia" database with one container for input data ("pages") and  a second container for workflow state ("leases")

-+ In Azure Cognitive Search, a search index named "wikipedia", based on the schema provided in DocumentModel class
++ In Azure Cognitive Search, a search index, based on the schema provided in DocumentModel class and the name provided in the JSON settings file

 ## Run the project locally